-Register for the Wyre Forest Big Energy Switch or read on for more information.
+Register for the Wyre Forest Big Energy Switch here or read on for more info.

 A Collective Energy Switching Scheme brings people together to use group buying power to get an exclusive energy deal from suppliers.
 This scheme is being organised by Wyre Forest District Council and a company called iChoosr, who join together schemes like this from across the country.